-In practice, NAS would be calculated as the residual of the material balance identity.
+In practice, net additions to stock (NAS) would be calculated as the residual of the material balance identity.
 As a consequence, NAS would contain all calculation errors.
-It is possible to calculate material stock and changes in material stock directly using a combination of bottom-up and top-down accounting principles which would allow running quality checks on the material balance.
+It is possible to calculate material stock and changes in material stock directly using a combination of bottom up and top down accounting principles which would allow to run quality checks on the material balance.

-The material balance also reveals important relationships among the different indicators and provides a sense of whether an economy invests in establishing physical stocks or is fuelled by a large throughput of materials.
+The material balance also reveals important relationship among the different indicators and provides a sense of whether an economy invests in establishing physical stocks or is fuelled by a large throughput of materials.